-These new transmitters have VERY GOOD RANGE when compared to a small proprietary handset due to the much higher radio frequency employed.
+These new transmitters have VERY GOOD RANGE when compared to our original small proprietary handset due to the much higher radio frequency employed.

 No need to worry about poking anyone in the eye.
 They no longer have the long telescoping antennas of the older AM and FM systems.